pieterbnl/interactive-rebase-demo/README.md

 # interactive-rebase-demo

-Let's take this absurd commit history and use interactive rebase to clean things up!
+Using interactive rebase to clean things up!

 The initial commit log: